Thursday, December 11, 2008

 Candidate Statements!

 Candidate policy statements for the upcoming UMSU elections (Sept.
 8-12) are out.
 There's the wacky, the jovial and the more moderately sane.
-It's hard to stand out in such a pile of 'vibrant and inclusive' or 'radical and progressive' or 'FREE MARKETS!'
-But here are some of the greater gems coming out of this round of student political-hopefuls.

 "NATALIE TAVASSOLI (STOP 2AM LOCKOUT, STOP ALCOPOPS TAX)